Grief Symptoms, Causes & Types

 What Is Trauma-Informed Therapy?

-The consequences of a person’s trauma on their behavior, mental health, and treatment capacity are all vital elements of trauma-informed therapy.
+The consequences of a person’s trauma on their behavior, mental health.
+And treatment capacity are all vital elements of trauma-informed therapy.
 Trauma-informed therapists take precautions to prevent unintentionally triggering or re-traumatizing their clients because they are aware of their trauma history.

 The term “trauma-informed” refers to the idea that trauma is frequently present in our lives and that it is essential to include it in therapy for successful results.
 Trauma-informed therapy is a practice that recognizes and treats the impact traumatic events may have on a person’s mental, emotional, and physical health.